Pajanimals: Production

 The series was originally announced on June 2, 2008 as a co-production between The Jim Henson Company and 4Kids Entertainment for premiere on PBS Kids Sprout in November.
 The show was produced as a series of ten three-minute-long music video shorts that aired as part of The Good Night Show overnight block.

-On April 7, 2011, The Jim Henson Company announced they had partnered with Northern Irish production company Sixteen South (the producer of Sesame Tree) to produce a full-length series of 52 11-minute episodes that would premier on Sprout in the fall.
+On April 7, 2011, The Jim Henson Company announced they had partnered with Northern Irish production company Sixteen South (the producer of Sesame Tree) to produce a full-length series of 52 11-minute episodes that would premiere on Sprout in the fall.
 The full-length TV series shows the Pajanimals doing some playtime before getting ready for bed.
 It also introduces some characters exclusive to this show who the Pajanimals go for bedtime advice or any other problems.
 At the end of the episode, the TV show exclusive-character the Pajanimals visit would tell the viewer the moral of the episode.